<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link href="https://trmccormick.com/blog/experimentation-as-infrastructure"/>
+<link href="https://trmccormick.com/blog/notification-telemetry-build-vs-buy"/>

 <author>